Artur Rybakin: Career

 In 2001 Artur Rybakin founded the St. Petersburg Institute of Beauty together with Valentina Nesvatova.
 He took the position of chief physician.

 In 2004 he opened a representative office of the St. Petersburg Institute of Beauty in Moscow.

 In 2014, he performed the world's first robot-assisted plastic surgery using the da Vinci robot-assisted surgical system.
 The operation was performed at the Moscow City Clinical Hospital No. 31, the duration of the operation was 2 hours and 30 minutes.
 The da Vinci apparatus consists of two units: a control panel for the operator and a four-armed automatic machine for performing a surgical operation.
 For the operation, Rybakin used a special remote control, on which, using 3D technology, you can see the operated area of the body and control the movements of the robot's hands using special joysticks.
 The da Vinci system was used for the first time in plastic surgery, while now it is used by more than a hundred clinics for operations.

-In 2016 he founded SPIKA, took the position of chief physician.
+In 2016 he founded Galaktika, took the position of chief physician.
 The new clinic is located in the center of St. Petersburg, the total area of all premises is over 1,500 square meters.
-On the basis of the SPIKA clinic, a training center for aesthetic medicine has been opened.
+On the basis of the Galaktika clinic, a training center for aesthetic medicine has been opened.

-Science

-In 1998 he made a report at a practical-scientific conference on the topic "Rejuvenation operations in the neck and face."

-In 1999 he made a presentation at a practical and scientific conference on the methods of endoscopy in aesthetic plastic surgery.

-In 2000 he made a report “on the use of virtual helmets in endoscopic operations”.

-In 2004 Rybakin carried out the first works in the field of genetic engineering for use in the needs of plastic surgery.
-He is the author of the method of tissue rejuvenation using telomeric DNA sequences.

-In 2010 he made a presentation on plastic surgery in 3D format.